-Yes, only members of the Mapping Project can view Common Core’s curriculum maps online.
+Yes, only members of the Wheatley Portfolio can view Common Core’s Curriculum for English online.

 Sure.
-Click here to see two unit maps and two sample lesson plans, selected from across our grades.
-Our complete K-12 Maps are comprised of 76 unit maps and 13 sample lesson plans.
+Click here to see two units and two sample lesson plans, selected from across our grades.
+Our complete K-12 curricula are comprised of 76 units and 13 sample lesson plans.

 Yes.
-Mapping Project members receive a 30% discount (and free shipping) on the 3-volume print edition of our ELA Maps, published by Jossey-Bass.
+Wheatley Portfolio members receive a 30% discount (and free shipping) on the 3-volume print edition of our English curriculum, published by Jossey-Bass.
 Click here for more information.